 |You too can make your pageviews into a phallic symbol!|

 Write five to seven entries a week.
 Make most of them 2-3 pages.
 Over half the entries should be original content of as high a quality as you can produce at that pace.
 (The other half can be a combination of trying to get people to vote on polls instead of just complaining about the results, link recommendations, personal updates, running gags, and threesome references.)
-Cross post everything.
+Cross-post everything.
 Annoy your friends.
-Slip the occasional really awesome article onto another social media, (even though they discourage self promotion) but not so much that they notice.
-Ignore the friends who threaten to "mute/unfriend/set you to "important only" if you don't shut up.
-(You don't need that kind of negativity in your life.)
+Slip the occasional really awesome article onto another social media (even though they discourage self-promotion), but not so much that they notice.
+Ignore the friends who threaten to "mute/unfriend" you if you don't shut up.
+(Let them.
+Your other friends will take pictures of their lunches.)
 Keep going even though you have days where 50 pageviews seems like a big deal.
-Avoid mobs of your friends with torches and pitchforks coming to kill you for your incessant self promotion.
+Avoid mobs of your friends with torches and pitchforks.

 Keep doing this.